SuyashLakhotia/RottenTomatoesCNN/README.md

 v2.1: ['clooney', 'erika', 'kidman', 'vh1', 'halle', 'aniston', 'vanessa', 'catherine', 'naturedly', 'katz']
 ```

-Another interesting change is with the names of actors.
+Another interesting change is with the names of actors (since this is a movie review dataset).
 For example, "clooney" is considered more similar to "aniston" in the pre-trained embeddings than the fine-tuned ones.

 ## Model v3: Similarity Matrix

-Model v3 uses the pre-trained word embeddings (with fine-tuning) as in v2.1, however, the input given to the network is not the `56 x 300` sentence matrix but rather a `56 x 18758` matrix where each word is represented by a vector that contains the cosine similarity of the word to every other word in the vocabulary.
-These similarity vectors are re-calculated at every iteration (using [this method](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/word2vec/word2vec_basic.py#L192)) because the embeddings are fine-tuned during training.
+Model v3 uses the pre-trained word embeddings (with fine-tuning) as in v2.1, however, the input given to the network is not the `56 x 300` embedded matrix but rather a `56 x 18758` matrix where each word is represented by a vector that contains the cosine similarity of the word to every other word in the vocabulary.
+These similarity vectors are re-calculated at every iteration (using [this method](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/word2vec/word2vec_basic.py#L192)) as the embeddings are fine-tuned during training.

-This model has a lot of trainable parameters and is probably not practical but helps represent the words in a graph-like structure using the cosine similarity values.
+This model has a lot of trainable parameters and is probably not practical but helps represent the words in a graph-like structure using slices of the graph's similarity matrix while retaining a grid needed for convolution operations.

 ![](plots/1513349213-Accuracy.png)